d-rh/guest/README.md

 - Allow a currently authenticated user to log themselves out
   - Needs testing

-- Use bootstrap styling to make shit pretty
+- Begin using Bulma to make shit pretty

 - Show list of other users that have logged in